-Since 2003 more than 10 229 schools across all nine provinces have participated on the WESSA Eco-Schools programme, of which over 6 000 have sustained their environmental projects for 3 to 12 years, involving more than 500 000 learners and 40 000 teachers.
-WESSA Eco-Schools accredits schools that make a commitment to continuously improve their school’s environmental performance.
+Since 2003 more than 10 229 schools across all nine provinces have participated in the programme, reaching 400 000 learners and 16 000 teachers.
+The programme accredits schools that make a commitment to continuously improve their school’s environmental performance.

 Where WESSA has received funding to support a cluster of schools in a specific area, we are able to offer support to the school through a dedicated staff member.
 Funding varies from province to province, as does the specific requirements of the funder.
 Schools supported within a funded cluster are required to pay the programme registration fees to cover the cost of materials and also to show their commitment to the programme.